10 films to watch out for at sundance | read | i-D

 XX

-Horror is proving a hugely creative genre for female storytellers to let rip and this all-female anthology is an intriguing addition. xx are four stories written and directed by women, including Annie Clark, aka St. Vincent with her directorial debut, The Birthday Party.
+Horror is proving a hugely creative genre for female storytellers to let rip and this all-female anthology is an intriguing addition. xx collects four stories written and directed by women, including Annie Clark, aka St. Vincent, in her directorial debut, The Birthday Party.
 She's joined by Karyn Kusama (The Invitation, Girlfight), Roxanne Benjamin (Southbound), and Jovanka Vuckovic (former editor of Rue Morgue magazine) while animator Sofia Carrillo frames the stories of xx in haunting tableaus.

 Call Me by Your Name